 4.3 How does this resource compare to resources I have used previously?
-Raspberry Pi is an OPEN resource, compared to previous computer use on CLOSED systems.
+Raspberry Pi is an OPEN resource, compared to previous computer use on CLOSED systems <a research question for further investigation>.

 4.4 Are there numeracy and / or literacy requirements that will be needed before this resource is used?
+Don't know

 4.5 Does it cater for the learning needs of all of my students?
+Don't know

 5. Support required